BCusack/Seon/Whitepaper.md

 ### **Passive Companionship and Support**

-The Seon is designed to be more than just a reactive tool; it is envisioned as a proactive and empathetic companion that anticipates a user needs and offers support that extends beyond basic task completion.
+The Seon is designed to be more than just a reactive tool; it is envisioned as a proactive and empathetic companion that anticipates a user's needs and offers support that extends beyond basic task completion.
 The goal is to cultivate a genuine sense of companionship and care, fostering a supportive and encouraging relationship with the user.

-A Seon's system is designed to identify potential issues related to individuals wellbeing, proactively offering suggestions and resources for improvement (Picard, 1997).
-This proactive approach is underpinned by an emotional matrix, informed by a comprehensive psychological knowledge base, which aids the Seon in understanding and responding appropriately to the user's emotional state.
-This draws on research in affective computing, which explores how technology can recognize, interpret, and respond to human emotions (Bin et al., 2024).
+Designed to identify potential issues related to an individual's wellbeing and proactively offering support, guidance and resources for navigating challenges (Picard, 1997).
+This proactive approach is underpinned by an emotional matrix, informed by a comprehensive psychological knowledge base, which aids in understanding and responding appropriately to the user's emotional state.
+This draws on research in affective computing, which explores how technology can recognise, interpret, and respond to human emotions (Bin et al., 2024).

 ### **Always On & Contextual Awareness**